Monterey

 PeriodOwnerHow acquiredNotable changes

-By June 1967Jimi HendrixUnspecifiedPainted with flowers/ornate designs in spray paint and nail polish before Monterey
+By June 1967Jimi HendrixNot documentedPainted with flowers and ornate designs in spray paint and nail polish the night before the show

-June 18, 1967Destroyed at Monterey Pop Festivalโ€”Guitar ignited and smashed; fragment separated from wreckage
+June 18, 1967Destroyed at Monterey Pop Festivalโ€”Guitar ignited with lighter fluid and smashed; fragment separated from wreckage

-By 2019On loan to The Metropolitan Museum of ArtLoan from MoPOPDisplayed in "Play It Loud" exhibition
+2019On loan to The Metropolitan Museum of ArtLoan from MoPOPDisplayed in "Play It Loud: Instruments of Rock and Roll"

 Timeline: How It Changed